giodueck/punch-cpu/doc/isa/isa.md

 `orr`    | 01010  | Logical OR between two operands
 `xor`    | 01011  | Logical XOR between two operands

-All instructions take two operands, but may be encoded as R-type, I-type or A-type (it may be useful to use just the second operand).
+All instructions take two operands, but may be encoded as R-type, I-type or A-type (it may be useful to use just the second operand, to encode in A-type set operand 1 to x0).
 All instructions store the result in the destination register.

 > **Note** The use of L-type instructions with these opcodes is reserved for future extensions.